rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 :   Provides a set of Nodes in XML format.
 E.g. a CMDB or hosted virtual machines service.
 RunDeck can be configured to use a different provider for each Project, and can refresh the Resources it uses from this provider.

 [*Resource Editor*](#resource-editor)
 :   Provides a web-based editor to manage the Node definitions.
-RunDeck can link to this editor from the Resources page, and has optional JavaScript interactions to make editing externally-managed Node resources integrated with the RunDeck GUI.
+RunDeck can link to this editor from the Run page, and has optional JavaScript interactions to make editing externally-managed Node resources integrated with the RunDeck GUI.

 [*Option Model Provider*](#option-model-provider)
 :   Provides a dataset in JSON format, used as input option values for Jobs.
 Each Job Option can be configured to load the set of allowed input values from a remote service, and the RunDeck GUI will prompt the user to choose from those values when running a Job.